bigmaxine/Guide-WiiU/docs/user-guide/tiramisu/sd-preparation.md

 We will now place the required CFW files and some additional homebrew files on the SD Card.

 ?> **Notice**
     Your SD Card will need to be formatted as FAT32.
-If your SD Card is not formatted to FAT32, use [GUIFormat](http://ridgecrop.co.uk/index.htm?guiformat.htm) with 32k (32768) allocation unit size to format it. </br> **Do not** label the SD Card as `wiiu` or it will cause issues with homebrew.
+If your SD Card is not formatted to FAT32, use [GUIFormat](http://ridgecrop.co.uk/index.htm?guiformat.htm) with 32k (32768) allocation unit size to format it.
+Ensure your card is formatted as Master Boot Record (MBR) and not GUID Partition Table (GPT) or another partitioning scheme. </br> **Do not** label the SD Card as `wiiu` or it will cause issues with homebrew.

 ?> **If you have an existing legacy CFW setup** </br>
     For **CBHC** users: go to the [Uninstall CBHC](../uninstall-cbhc) page to uninstall CBHC. </br>